How Obstructive Sleep Apnea Therapy Machines work

-It packs a punch of severe life threats and should be treated with utmost urgency.
+It packs a punch of severe life threats and should be treated quickly.

 Statistics from the National Healthy Sleep Awareness Project show that at least 25 million Americans suffer this condition.